Consider the impact of culture on obesity

 Body image

 Feelings about body image can vary from culture to culture.
-Ethnicity/race can have a role in body image and dissatisfaction.5
+Gender and race may have a role in body image and dissatisfaction.4

 Icon of head with lightning